Celebrating Our 34rd Year - 1981-2015 - Our 18th Year on the Web - 1997-2015

 On the inside, treat baseboards along exterior walls, window frames and door frames, the sill plate downstairs (if it's accessible), around bathroom and kitchen fixtures and where plumbing enters those rooms.
 Also treat around and behind kitchen appliances paying special attention to the dishwasher area.
 You may need to remove the kickplate at the base of the dishwater in order to treat that area properly.

 Though we find the liquid sprays work well, some people prefer dust products.
 Dust products may be selectively applied into infested areas.
 They may also be applied by drilling small holes into selected areas to provide access to an active area.
-Boric Acid dusts as well as Alpine Dust Insecticide or Drione Dust may be used this way.
-An aerosol containing boric acid dust, Whitmire Perma-Dust, may also be applied into wall voids.
+Boric acid dusts as well as Alpine Dust Insecticide or Drione Dust may be used this way.

 The Bug Clinic offers a ready-to-use residual insecticide as well as the dust and bait products mentioned above.
-If you would like more information, click here to see our products page.
+If you would like more information, click here to see our products page or any of the links above.

 Talk to Us

-If you have more questions about Carpenter Ants or our product line, you may call us toll free at 800-433-1128 or send us a fax at 845-746-9018.
+If you have more questions about Carpenter Ants or our product line, you may call us toll free at 800-433-1128 or our local number: 845-356-2837.
 You can also write to us via E-Mail by clicking here.
 If you do not receive a reply, please let us know by resubmitting your letter.
 We get a huge amount of unsolicited mail and we may accidentally overlook your inquiry.